CptMiracle/cptmiracle.github.io/html/notes.md

 })

-For the cards, if it is mobile, make it a carousel instead of making it vertical down which would take up too much space
+For the cards, if it is mobile, make it a carousel instead of making it vertical down which would take up too much space and also see if you can make the cards appear when scrolling down

+For subjects, create a scroll down with all the subjects on the left side and the selected subject appear on the right

+If some websites have a copyright, try to ask permission first